Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ## How to Run the Program<a name="objRecMain" id="objRecMain"></a>

 1. Clone this repository (vantiq-extension-sources) and navigate into `<repo location>/vantiq-extension-sources`.
-2. Run `./gradlew objectRecognitionSource:assembleble` or `.\gradlew objectRecognitionSource:assembleble` depending on the OS.
+2. Run `./gradlew objectRecognitionSource:assemble` or `.\gradlew objectRecognitionSource:assemble` depending on the OS.
 3. Navigate to `<repo location>/vantiq-extension-sources/objectRecognitionSource/build/distributions`.
 The zip and tar files both contain the same files, so choose whichever you prefer.
 4. Uncompress the file in the location that you would like to install the program.
 5. Run either `<install location>/objectRecognitionSource/bin/objectRecognitionSource` with a local server.config file or specifying the [server config file](#serverConfig) as the first argument.